785360050/Data-Structure_C-CPP/README.md

 ```
 ![Screenshot 2023-02-01 170409](https://i.imgur.com/eoSTCnB.jpg)
 ## Attention!
-- C Project is aim to work correctly when CPP Project is aim to clear up all these Structures.
 - //完毕 only refers functions are basically tested, it may well be something wrong when modifying them.
 - So I reccommend you commit in issues , even commit updates.
 - Hope it helps your study :D